codio/knowledge/source/common/develop/general.rst

 Firewall settings
 *****************

-The following is a list of ports and URLs that Codio access from time to time.
+The following is a list of ports and URLs that Codio accesses from time to time.
 We have put these in priority order.

     - `*.codio.com` the main Codio site and application